ziglang/zig/README.md

 ## Feature Highlights

  * Small, simple language.
-Focus on debugging your application rather than debugging your knowledge of your programming language.
+Focus on debugging your application rather than debugging knowledge of your programming language.
  * Ships with a build system that obviates the need for a configure script or a makefile.
 In fact, existing C and C++ projects may choose to depend on Zig instead of e.g. cmake.